slopezpereyra/slopezpereyra.github.io/_posts/2023-08-28-ToLoveMyWife.md

 world of solidarity seemed ridiculous now.
 Once, around this time, I conversed with an anarchist young woman: She said in a free, equal and just society, there would be no murders, because there would be *no reasons* to kill.
-I still believe this is a silly statement, but the reply I gave at the time is representative of my feelings for mankind  at the time; for I condescendingly
+I still believe this is a silly statement, but the reply I gave is representative of my feelings for mankind  at the time; for I condescendingly
 said: What if having no reason at all *is* the reason?
 From this very comment, an educated reader may guess that I was reading Dostoevsky, which is perhaps the